nievaignacio/set-resizable/README.md

 # Resizable

-Advanced resize for images and HTML elements with vanilla JS.
+Make any HTML elements resizable.

+* Supports Images.
-* Supports any display that accepts width and height.
+* Supports any display property value that accepts width and height.
-* Keep ratio with Shift key.
+* Supoorts Shift key for keep ratio.

 ## Instalation